Scaless/scaless.github.io/docs/_posts/2021-05-01-Halo-2-BSP-Crash.markdown

 [Scenario Data]
 {% endhighlight %}

-* `next_index` starts at 1 because the 0th element in the buffer is used as an offset to add to the pointer inside the buffer.
+* `next_index` starts at 1 because the 0th element in the buffer is used as an offset to add to pointers read from the buffer.
 On PC this offset seems to always be 0 and is not relevant to the bug itself.

 Every time the game loads content, a new value is stored in `p_buffer` at the index of the current value of `next_index`. `next_index` is then incremented by 1 and the value of the previous index is returned.
 The pseudocode for the function looks like this: